grork/MixpanelClient/README.md

 they're uploaded 1 at a time.
 - The queue is paused automatically when being suspended, and resumed when... resumed.
+- This library does automatic session tracking — it starts tracking the session duration on start, and will automatically end/resume the session based on suspend/resume events.

 Usage
 =====